 5. Personal Injury Claims Are a Hassle

 When you are trying to recover after being injured, maintain your work after losing wages and taking care of other responsibilities, adding an insurance claim to the mix is often overwhelming.
-Virginia Beach personal injury attorney Jeffrey Brooke is here to help.
+Auto accident lawyer Virginia Beach Jeffrey Brooke is here to help.
 At The Jeff Brooke Team, we dedicate our practice to helping injured victims and their families.
 Contact us by phone at (757) 552-6055 or by using our online contact form.

 Jeff Brooke is a personal injury attorney devoted to helping individuals who have suffered serious and catastrophic injuries or lost a loved one because of someone else’s negligent and careless actions.
 The Jeff Brooke Team serves all of southeastern Virginia.
 The firm helps clients in the Greater Tidewater and Greater Hampton Roads areas, including in Virginia Beach, Norfolk, Portsmouth, Chesapeake, and Chesterfield.
 The Jeff Brooke Team also handles cases in northeastern North Carolina, including the Outer Banks.